This website is best viewed in a browser that supports web standards.

 Admission to the MBA program is granted by the Melvin D. and Valorie G. Booth College of Business and Professional Studies.
 To be admitted to the MBA program, students must meet the following criteria:

-MBA program applicants who took the Major Field Test (MFT) at their undergraduate institution and scored at or above the 70th percentile may have the GMAT/GRE requirement waived.
+MBA program applicants who took the Major Field Test (MFT) at their undergraduate institution and scored at or above the 70th percentile may have the verbal and quantitative sections of the GMAT/GRE requirement waived.
 In order to apply for this waiver, the applicant must submit documentation from his or her undergraduate institution that verifies (a) the date the applicant took the MFT; (b) the applicant's numerical score on the MFT; and (c) the corresponding percentile rank.
 This documentation should be in the form of a letter, on the letterhead of the applicant's undergraduate institution, and signed by an officer (dean or chair) of that institution.
 Documentation will be necessary at the time of the application to the MBA program.

 MBA program applicants who completed a graduate degree at the institution that is accredited by the appropriate regional accrediting agency in the United States, or an institution that meets accepted accreditation standards in other countries may have the GMAT/GRE requirement waived.